masiddique/sds/README.md

 [Remote Sensing & Spatial Analytics (RSA) Lab](https://sites.google.com/itu.edu.pk/rsa-lab/)

 This a guideline on how to set up a conda environment, with the requisite packages, for the Spatial Data Science course.
-Please follow this instructions below.
+Please follow the instructions below.

 ## Set up & Activate a Conda environment